PhoenixPan/JavaCookBook/README.md

 ```
 <a id="hashCode&equals"></a>
 ## hashCode(), equals(), and ==
-1. hashCode(): Default implementation: return an integer representing a *memory address*.
-Return a different hash code for distinct objects.
+1. hashCode(): return an integer representing a memory address - different hash codes for distinct objects.
 After override a hashCode() function, you can still get the original hash code by invoking:
 	```
 	int originalHashCode = System.identityHashCode(myObject);
 	```